OpenDSA/OpenDSA/RST/source/Glossary.rst

       In set notation, another term for a :term:`sequence`.
       As a data structure, the term vector usually used as a synonym for a :term:`dynamic array`.

+   visitor
+   visitor design pattern
+      A :term:`design pattern` where a traversal process is given a function (known as the visitor) that is applied to every object in the collection being traversed.
+For example, a generic tree or graph traversal might be designed such that it takes a function parameter, where that function is applied to each node.

    worst case
       In algorithm analysis, the problem instance from among all